 As you go through your puberty stage, you will develop four additional molars at the back of your mouth, known as wisdom teeth.
 Unfortunately, these molars are prone to many problems, including emerging at the wrong angle and getting stuck underneath your gums.
-That’s why dentists advise their patients to get rid of their wisdom teeth as soon as they emerge.
+That’s why oral surgeons advise their patients to get rid of their wisdom teeth as soon as they emerge.

 But many people who plan to get their wisdom extracted are concerned about what to eat after the extraction.
 This article offers you the ultimate list of what to eat after wisdom teeth surgery.